Skip to main content

 Amazon Smart PlugRs 1,4996A2.4 GHzAlexa onlyNo

-Important: Check the amperage rating.
-Most smart plugs are rated for 10A or 16A.
+Important — and I can't stress this enough: Check the amperage rating.
+Most smart plugs top out at 10A or 16A.
 Indian geysers and high-power appliances need a 16A plug.
-If you plug a 2000W geyser into a 10A plug, you are asking for trouble.
-The Sonoff S31 with 16A rating and energy monitoring is my top pick for geyser automation.
+If you plug a 2000W geyser into a 10A plug, you're asking for trouble.
+Possibly literal fire trouble.
+The Sonoff S31 with its 16A rating and energy monitoring is my top pick for geyser automation.

 Smart Switches: The Permanent Solution

 Smart plugs work, but they sit between the wall socket and the device, and they look... bulky.
+Not great aesthetically.
 Smart switches replace your existing wall switches entirely, giving your home a clean, integrated look.
-They also work with your existing wiring, so you do not need to rewire anything.
+They work with existing wiring too, so you don't need to rewire anything.

 Cona Smart Touch Switches (Rs 2,499-4,999)

-Cona is an Indian electrical brand that makes capacitive touch switches with Wi-Fi connectivity.
-They look sleek -- a flat glass panel with touch-sensitive buttons -- and they fit into standard Indian modular switch boards.
-Installation requires an electrician but is straightforward.
+Cona is an Indian electrical brand making capacitive touch switches with Wi-Fi connectivity.
+They look sleek — flat glass panels with touch-sensitive buttons — and they fit into standard Indian modular switch boards.
+Installation requires an electrician but it's straightforward.
+Maybe 30 minutes per switch.

 Features: